-• Make sure headings are correctly assigned to organize content.

-- For images, Include descriptive alternative text.
+- Make sure headings are correctly assigned to organize content. - Font size should be no less than 11 point. - Use serif or sans serif font types that are easy to read. - For images, include descriptive alternative text.
 Resource: WebAIM alternative text guidance (Resource is optional). - For a complex image like a map or graph, include a long description or caption in the body of the content. - Do not insert images of tables; create them with the functionality native to your word processing software. - Avoid flow charts if possible.
-If it is not possible to avoid them, include alternative text - Avoid using underlines to make text stand out.
+If it is not possible to avoid them, include alternative text. - Avoid using underlines to make text stand out.
 Underlines should be reserved for links.